-Jamaica is where the concept of the all-inclusive vacation was born, and there is a slew of properties here that beckon tourists onto their compounds with the lure of flat rates that include alcohol, food and water sports.
+Jamaica is where the concept of the all-inclusive vacation was born, and there are many properties here that beckon tourists onto their compounds with the lure of flat rates that include alcohol, food and water sports.
 We’re not saying that’s not a fun way to vacation for some people, but it’s not exactly conducive to getting out and mingling with Jamaicans who are doing things other than just slinging your cocktails.

-Your fellow guests are a worldly bunch of intrepid travelers, Jamaican expats returning to the island for a visit, style-setters from Kingston and the like.
-The glass-enclosed sky pool on the rooftop looks like it was made for Instagram and is a killer place to wade while watching the sun set over the beach below.
+Your fellow guests are a worldly bunch of intrepid travelers, Jamaican ex-pats returning to the island for a visit, style-setters from Kingston and the like.
+The glass-enclosed sky pool on the rooftop looks like it was made for Instagram and is an excellent place to wade while watching the sunset over the beach below.

 Nearby attractions you can reach by rental car or taxi include the spectacular bioluminescent lagoon at Glistening Waters and Rockland Bird Sanctuary in the hills outside town, where you can hand-feed hummingbirds.